XenuCode/LOD2/README.md

 ---
 ## How to play

-Da Plane is a procedurally generated flight simulator meant for taking a cup of tea and relaxing while playing it.
+Procedural Flight Sim is a procedurally generated flight simulator meant for taking a cup of tea and relaxing while playing it.
 As such you can enjoy a peaceful voyage through the skies with nice views and dynamically changing lighting conditions.
 ---
 ## Tech
-{insert name} builds it's worth upon ability to create beautiful terrains as well as good looking and sky that feels alive.
-Because of it it splits into two most important parts
+Procedural Flight Sim builds it's worth upon ability to create beautiful terrains as well as good looking and sky that feels alive.
+As souch it consists of those parts:

 ### Terrain generation